Data Governance Framework — Examples, Templates, Best practices & How to Create a Data Governance Framework?

 As the number of data users and consumers keeps rising, making a few people (data stewards or engineers) accountable for data governance isn’t a sustainable approach.

-A decentralized, bottom-up data governance framework that makes every data creator responsible for data governance is the way forward.
+A decentralized, bottom-up data management framework that makes every data creator responsible for data governance is the way forward.

 An example of a decentralized, community-led approach is the data mesh.
 The data mesh design proposes a federated computational governance model, where every organization is a federation of business domains.
 Domain owners fully manage the data they create.